aliahsan07/JS-Query-Manager/README.md

 JS Pointer Analysis Querier is a Python engine that runs JavaScript file(s) against Static Analysis tools for pointer analysis.
 Specifically, it ouputs a points to set for source variables provided in the JS file.
 Currently, two tools are supported, [TAJS](https://github.com/cs-au-dk/TAJS) and [Safe](https://github.com/sukyoung/safe).

+## Ground Truth
+We define the ground truth as how many heap locations does the variable point to at the runtime.

 ## Requirements
 - Python 3.8 or later